State GOP lawmakers propose flurry of voting restrictions to placate Trump supporters, spurring fears of a backlash

 Those actions reflect the growing realization among Republicans that catering to a narrow core of party activists who remain fiercely loyal to Trump is an increasingly perilous path.

-Biden was the first Democratic presidential candidate to win Georgia since 1992, and Republicans lost both the state’s U.S. Senate seats in a Jan.
-5 runoff.
+Biden was the first Democratic presidential candidate to win Georgia since 1992, and Republicans lost both of the state’s U.S. Senate seats in Jan.
+5 runoffs.
 The mayhem that unfolded the following day at the U.S. Capitol probably alienated even more Georgians in the prized suburbs of Atlanta, several strategists said, which used to be home to plenty of reliable Republican voters but have changed dramatically with population growth in recent years.

 “The number of people who are demanding blind loyalty is a shrinking market ever since Jan.
-6,” said Gabriel Sterling, a Republican official who serves as Georgia’s voting systems manager in the office of Secretary of State Raffensperger and who spoke out during the campaign about the disinformation promoted by Trump.
+6,” said Gabriel Sterling, a Republican official who serves as Georgia’s voting systems manager in the office of Raffensperger, the secretary of state, and who spoke out during the campaign about the disinformation promoted by Trump.
 “We will see more people realize that the Republican voters are a larger set of votes than the blindly devoted Trump loyalists.”

 One major tension that is driving the introduction of the new voting bills: The GOP still needs those devoted Trump supporters to build an election-winning coalition, in addition to more moderate and independent voters turned off by the false claims of fraud.

 The Republican National Committee, which backed Trump’s claims last fall, has continued to promote the idea that voting systems are vulnerable.
-This week, the national party launched a new Committee on Election Integrity to appeal to GOP voters who don’t trust the 2020 outcome, saying it plans to work with state parties to pass voter-ID laws and make sure poll watchers can observe vote-counting.
+This week, the national party launched a new Committee on Election Integrity to appeal to GOP voters who don’t trust the 2020 outcome, saying it plans to work with state parties to pass voter ID laws and make sure poll watchers can observe vote-counting.

 In a statement, RNC Chair Ronna McDaniel called the changes to voting rules last year in response to the pandemic “deeply troubling,” saying that they “brought chaos and uncertainty to our sacred democratic processes.
 As RNC Chair, I will not sit idly by and the Party will respond.”